nabokihms/telegram_unvoicer_bot/README.md

    telegram_unvoicer_bot:v1
 ```

-The last thing to set up telegram webhooks.
-In the docker image, we already have some ready scripts for it.
+The last thing left is setting up telegram webhooks.
+In the previously created docker image, we already have some ready scripts for it.
 ```
 telegram_unvoicer_bot_set_webhook // for setup the webhook
 telegram_unvoicer_bot_get_webhook_info // for webhook info